yewstack/yew/README.md

 ### Fragments

-Yew supports fragments: elements without a parent which could be attached somewhere later.
+Yew supports fragments: elements without a parent which can be attached to one somewhere else.

 ```rust
 html! {